webaverse/docs/docs/dev-guides/4-examples.md

 If you think something is missing from this documentation or list, please create an issue or submit a pull request <a href="https://github.com/webaverse/docs" target="_blank" rel="noopener noreferrer">on GitHub</a>.

-Finally, our amazing friendly community is just a few clicks away to help guide you if you need!
-Find us <a href="https://discord.gg/MQNUGgB" target="_blank" rel="noopener noreferrer">on Discord</a>.
+Finally, you can reach our friendly community <a href="https://discord.gg/MQNUGgB" target="_blank" rel="noopener noreferrer">on Discord</a> for guidance if you need.

 ## Glitch